 Former IPS officer Yashovardhan Jha Azad publicly challenged these actions, particularly questioning the Delhi Police commissioner’s prohibitory orders.
 He pointed out that a London Metropolitan Police chief would likely have permitted such a peaceful march, highlighting the diminishing autonomy of police forces across Indian states.

-While retired police officers and bureaucrats often cite the lack of reforms as justification for police misconduct, high handedness and leadership bias, this excuse rings hollow.
-The political executive’s reluctance to relinquish control over the police force is well-known, yet this should not prevent police leadership from fostering professionalism within existing constraints.
+While retired police officers and bureaucrats often cite the lack of reforms as justification for police misconduct, high-handedness, and leadership bias, this excuse rings hollow.
+The political executive’s reluctance to relinquish control over the police force is well-known, yet this should not prevent the police leadership from fostering professionalism within existing constraints.

 Read also: Robust HUMINT network is key to defeat militancy in J&K